Student Union Art Acquisition Committee

 Every other year a group of Art Department students and faculty travel to Washington, DC.
 We explore the capital’s exciting museum collections and rich monuments.
 The trip includes visits with alumni working in the arts in Washington.

-Contemporary Art and the Venice Biennale (Art 199) is a two-part course.
-Students begin the class on the Reynolda campus during the spring semester, and complete it with a capstone experience in residence at the Wake Forest Campus at Casa Artom, during which students explore the city and attend the Biennale.
+Contemporary Art and the Venice Biennale (Art 199) is a course taught both on campus and in Venice during the most important recurring international art exhibition, The Venice Biennale.
+Students begin the class on the Reynolda campus during the spring semester and complete it with a capstone experience in residence at the Wake Forest Campus at Casa Artom, during which students explore the city and attend the Biennale.
 View one student’s experience here.
+Students must apply online through the Center for Global Programs and Studies.
+The course is 3 credit hours and fulfills divisional, major, or minor credit.
+For more about the 2022 Venice Biennale Sessions